KaitlynFujihara/keiken/README.md

-# Airbnb and Instagram Clone

-An application that looks like Airbnb, but when you click a specific location or activity it takes you to a page that shows you pictures related to that activity.
+# Yoogle (Yelp/Google)

+An application that allows you to search a location, and the resulting Yelp recommendations appear.

-### March 30, 2018
+### April 10, 2018

 ## Description
-You can navigate around this Airbnb experiences page, made to look like the Japan experience page.
-Eventually you can click an activity and it will show you Instagram photos related to that activity.
+In the input box, you query a location.
+You click "submit" and it shows you where that location is on a map using the Mapbox API.
+The next step is to click Yoogle, then it shows the resulting Yelp recommendations for that location you queried.
+If you want to "favorite" a location, you would click the star button under the location and this saves to Firebase.
+If you click "favorites" it shows you the items that you favorited.

 ## Specifications/User Expectations
+* Allows you to see on a map where your search is (using latitude and longitude)
-* Navigate site to see photos
+* Allows you to see recommendations for the location that you queried
-* Can also take in specific location queries
+* Allows you to "favorite" locations so that you can refer back to them later

 ### Setup/Installation Requirements
 * Clone GitHub Repository
 * Open in desktop
 * run npm Install
+* make a folder called "local" in your src folder
+* make a file called api-keys.ts in the "local" folder
+* export yelpKey and MasterFirebase api keys
+* make a file called mapbox.config.ts in the "local" folder
+* export mapboxConfig access token
-* run ng serve to see what it looks like in a browser
+* run ng serve --open to see what it looks like in a browser

 ### Known Bugs
-This application doesn't work yet.
+Having trouble deploying it.

 ### Support and Contact Details
 Please email Katie Fujihara (katiefujihara@gmail.com)with any questions, comments, or concerns.

 ### Technologies Used
-Javascript, Webpack, Jasmine, Karma, Better Health API
+Angular, Typescript, Firebase

 ### License
 *MIT License